micdavis93/phase-1-api-project-rick-and-morty-info/README.md

 This Rick and Morty Information Website is being programmed as the Phase 1 project for Flatiron School cohort 103122.

+This has been seen and APPROOOOOOOVED by Kali.

 ## Student Collaborators
 Kali Deming <br>
 Mike Davis